jacobitosuperstar/WD_TEST/README.md

   queues to route them.
 - Because of the fast startup time of the consumers, a 10 second delay was added so the rabbitMQ container can start before them.

+## FUTURE WORK

+- Add layers of security, creating a limited USER to run the commands inside the docker container.
+- Add authentication and role management to the backend.
+- Better database schema and use an independed database container.
+- Error handling.
+There is no a clear way on how we want the application to behave when the different parts of the service fail.

 [1]: https://www.docker.com